tomtom-international/kotlin-tools/README.md

 **Note:** Using the `Log.x` functions on tracers defeats the advantages of using type-safe arguments.
 Always consider using trace event functions, when possible.

+### Formatting trace arguments

+By default, trace event arguments are formatted using their default `toString` function.
+If you wish to override them, use `Tracer.registerToString<T>{ <toString implementation> }` to override the `toString` method.

+By default, the `toString` for `Array`s is replaced with one that provides a list of elements, rather than an object reference.

+Use `Tracer.resetToDefaults()` to de-register all custom `toString` handlers.

 ### Advanced examples

 Advanced examples of using this trace event mechanism are: